5G – New era of the internet

 5G is the fifth generation of cellular technology and promises to revolutionize mobile connectivity.

-It has faster speeds and lower latency than previous generations, allowing for more data transfer at a much faster rate.
+It has faster speeds and lower latency than previous generations, allowing more data transfer at a much faster rate.

 5G networks are expected to provide internet access in remote areas where traditional broadband connections would not be able to reach.